10 Easy Steps For Budgeting Recurring Expenses

 Recurring Expenses

 Recurring expenses are also known as fixed expenses.
-They can occur monthly like utilities or be a periodic expense like car insurance.
+They can occur monthly, like utilities, or be a periodic expense, like car insurance.
 Here are 10 easy steps on how to budget for your recurring and periodic expenses.

 1. Keep Your Personal Overhead As Low As Possible